 POPcodes Reduces Support Calls by 50% for a Top 5 Global Merchant Acquirer

-Citing the company’s success in reducing deployment, training and support costs, it signed a three-year renewal with POPcodes

-/EIN News/ -- CALGARY, Alberta, March 20, 2023 (GLOBE NEWSWIRE) -- POPcodes, a leading provider of value-added solutions and services to the payment industry, today announces results from a 2-year pilot and a subsequent three-year contract extension with a global top-five merchant acquirer.
+/EIN News/ -- CALGARY, Alberta, March 27, 2023 (GLOBE NEWSWIRE) -- POPcodes, a leading provider of value-added solutions and services to the payment industry, today announces results from a two-year pilot and a subsequent three-year contract extension with a global top-five merchant acquirer.

 Founded in 2013, POPcodes created a content, campaign and workflow management platform with a smart terminal-based app that helps merchant services providers (MSPs) establish a direct-to-merchant digital communication channel that optimizes key business processes, benefitting themselves and their merchants.

-According to a September 2022 Gallop poll, 95% of people prefer to use something other than cash for some or most their purchases.
-And, with over 80% of those purchases still occurring in-person, the deployment, training and support for the infrastructure required to process those payments costs merchants and acquirers millions of dollars a year and consumes valuable employee resources.
+According to a September 2022 Gallop poll, 95% of people prefer to use something other than cash for purchases.
+With over 80% of purchases still occurring in-person, the infrastructure required to process those payments costs merchants and acquirers millions of dollars annually and consumes employee resources.

-In April of 2020, in an effort to contain those costs and deliver a better merchant experience, a top-five acquirer launched its evaluation of a white-labeled version of POPcodes’ Push Button Services™ solution.
-They began remotely deploying the app to thousands of merchants’ smart devices just as COVID began to impact their very large brick-and-mortar merchant base.
+In April of 2020 when COVID began to impact merchants’ stores, a top-five acquirer launched a white-labeled version of POPcodes’ Push Button Services™ (PBS) solution to contain costs and deliver better merchant experiences.
+The platform enabled merchants to access the latest deployment, training and support content directly from their smart terminal.

 “There is tremendous untapped potential in the global, internet-connected ecosystem of smart terminals,” said Gregg Aamoth, CEO of POPcodes.
-“Our goal is to deliver omnichannel ready, value-added solutions help acquirers, ISOs, merchants and ultimately everyone in the extensive payments value-chain unlock that potential.”
+“Our goal is to deliver omnichannel ready, value-added solutions to help acquirers, ISOs, merchants and the extensive payments value-chain unlock that potential.”

-In the two years since the launch, more than 20,000 merchants and their associates interacted with the app over 10 million times, proving the platform’s multiple benefits, including:

-- Decreased deployment costs and time to first transaction via a guided digital ‘unboxing’ device set-up, and account activation experience

-- A > 150% increase in traffic to merchant portal, by using QR codes to direct users to online guides, checklists and videos

-- Avoiding significant down-time and well unplanned expenses, by delivering detailed “manual download” instructions to over 5,000 merchants affected by an “bug” in another vendor’s software.

-In the months ahead, the acquirer plans to expand their use of POPcodes’ solution, deploying the app to all smart terminals used by their merchants across the U.S. and Canada.
-It is also exploring more of the platform’s capabilities, including to measure and improve merchant satisfaction, and to drive merchants’ enrollment in their cash advance, cash discount, gift-card and loyalty programs.
+In the months ahead, the acquirer plans to expand their use of POPcodes’ solution to all smart terminals used by their merchants across the U.S. and Canada.

-“We’re thrilled with the ROI that POPcodes has delivered to this large acquirer, and yet this is just the tip of the iceberg,” Aamoth said.
-“Our goal is to help payment processors, merchants and their associates use smart, secure and simple devices to provide consumers with seamless in-store experiences beyond payments, and this will only continue to grow as smart terminals become more prevalent.”
+To learn how the acquirer deployed POPcodes’ PBS solution and see how it plans to further leverage it, read the full case study at: https://info.popcodes.com/popcodes-whitepaper.

 To learn more about POPcodes, visit: https://www.popcodes.com/.